Challakere: Transport

 Challakere is well connected to Bangalore, Ballari and Chitradurga by road.

 The National Highway 150A (India) that connects Chamarajanagara to Jevargi passes through the town.
 Challakere is 30 km from its district headquarter, Chitradurga and 200 km from state capital Bangalore.

-Challakere also has a railway station (Station Code:CHKE) under South Western Railway Zone of Indian Railways.
-It lies on Chikjajur – Ballari Line.
+Challakere also has a railway station (station code: CHKE) under the South Western Railway Zone of Indian Railways.
+It lies on the Chikjajur – Ballari Line.

-The nearest international airport, Kempegowda International Airport is 229 km from Challakere.
+The nearest international airport, Kempegowda International Airport, is 229 km from Challakere.